-United States President, Barak Obama, is no stranger to the many ongoing debates surrounding his roots, a subject that has now taken yet another fascinating turn.
-As reported by The New York Times, a team of genealogists at Ancestry.com announced new research suggesting that it is the president’s white mother, Stanley Ann Dunham (and not his Kenyan born father), whose bloodline might likely trace back to the first-ever documented African slave, John Punch.
+United States President, Barack Obama is no stranger to the many ongoing debates surrounding his roots, a subject that has now taken yet another fascinating turn.
+As reported by The New York Times, a team of genealogists at Ancestry.com announced new research suggesting the Obama ancestry—that of his white mother, Stanley Ann Dunham (and not his Kenyan born father), might likely trace back to the first-ever documented African slave, John Punch.

 According to the study, John Punch was an indentured African servant during the 1600s who was sentenced after trying to escape from captivity in Virginia.
 Included with the findings is the 1827 transcript from the Virginia Historical Society Library, of the 1640 John Punch court record, which is the only surviving transcription of the court document that enslaved John Punch for life.

 Genealogists at Ancestry.com suggest that he is the father of John Bunch, to whom President Obama is linked.
 Regarding the difference in the names (B instead of P), researchers suggest that this is not uncommon as early documentarians wrote names as they sounded.
 And, more to the point, DNA testing has in fact shown that members of the Bunch family are of sub-Saharan African origin, and eventually the researchers were able to make a connection between the earliest members of the Bunch family and John Punch.